danikiyasseh/CLOCS/README.md

 CLOCS is a patient-specific contrastive learning method that can be used to pre-train neural networks on medical time-series data.
 It can improve the generalization performance of such networks when trained and deployed on downstream supervised tasks with limited labelled data.

-This method is described in [CLOCS: Contrastive Learning of Cardiac Signals Across Space, Time, and Patients](http://proceedings.mlr.press/v139/kiyasseh21a/kiyasseh21a.pdf)
+This method is described in [CLOCS: Contrastive Learning of Cardiac Signals Across Space, Time, and Patients](http://proceedings.mlr.press/v139/kiyasseh21a/kiyasseh21a.pdf), published at the International Conference on Machine Learning (ICML) 2021.

 # Requirements